• Home

 A frontier plane with the New York-New York Hotel and Casino on the Las Vegas Strip in the background

-A Frontier Airlines Airbus A320 airplane departs from Harry Reid International Airport in Las Vegas, Nev. en route to Minneapolis with the New York-New York on March 15, 2026.
+A Frontier Airlines Airbus A320 departs from Harry Reid International Airport in Las Vegas, March 2026.
 Kevin Carter—Getty Images

 Recommended Video

-A group of low-cost airline executives, including those from Frontier and Avelo, met with Transportation Secretary Sean Duffy and Federal Aviation Administration chief Bryan Bedford last Tuesday, reportedly requesting $2.5 billion in government assistance, according to The Wall Street Journal.
-And just like the potential Spirit offer, the airlines will give government warrants that could convert into equity stakes in the company.
+A group of low-cost airline executives, including those from Frontier and Avelo, met with Transportation Secretary Sean Duffy and Federal Aviation Administration chief Bryan Bedford last Tuesday, reportedly requesting $2.5 billion in government assistance, according to the Wall Street Journal.
+And just like the potential Spirit offer, the airlines will issue government warrants that could convert into equity stakes in the companies.

 The details of the potential aid package are still under discussion, and the airlines’ request was sent to the White House, which did not immediately respond to Fortune’s request for comment.